14 reasons you are better than your fund manager

 18. Investors are their own worst enemy

-When you look at chart of the money flow to and from investment funds you will see that it forces fund managers to buy and to sell at exactly the wrong time.
+When you look at chart of the money flowing in and out of funds you will see that it forces fund managers to buy and to sell at exactly the wrong time.

-For example at the time of the internet-bubble, the top of the money flow to internet funds was shortly after the market top in 2000, when private investors wanted to take advantage of a "correction".
+For example at the time of the internet-bubble, the biggest in flow to internet funds was shortly after the market top in 2000, when private investors wanted to take advantage of a "correction".
 This meant fund managers were forced to buy totally overvalued assets.

-And at the beginning of 2003, just at the start of the huge upward-movement redemptions reached their top, and fund managers were forced to sell undervalued assets.
+And at the beginning of 2003, just as the markets started to turn up again, redemptions reached their peak, and fund managers were forced to sell undervalued assets.

-If you manage your own money you can avoid this emotional buying and selling (even though it’s not easy).
+If you manage your own money you can avoid this emotional buying and selling BUT this is easier said than done so you have to be prepareed.

 Where can you start